dw-flyingw/Healthcare-RAG-Guardrails/README.md

 > [!IMPORTANT]
 > This is currently a work in progress, expect things to be broken!

-Demonstrate NeMo Guardrails on a locally running Llama-2-7b model with 100 medical records in a ChromaDB vector embeddings database.
+Demonstrate NeMo Guardrails on a locally running Llama-2-7b model with 100 medical records in a ChromaDB vector database.

 Tested on HPE DL380, AMD CPU and Nvidia L40S GPU